matthewroy01/matthewroy01.github.io/capstoneblog.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Creating this mode has and will continue to pose some problems.
 First is redesigning how the controls will be handled.
 Previously, since there were no intentions for multiplayer, all the controls were hard coded into their individual scripts.
 To change it, I moved all controls to one script, *PlayerStatus*, where they could be stored as public strings.
 This way, an external script could alter the controls for multiplayer both at the start of the game, but also to swap the controls during gameplay.
 Additionally, controls were cleaned up further by one of the other programmer's input management system that can be used as a wrapper for Unity's default input and even includes input layering which will be extremely convenient for creating menus in the future.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The current version of the multiplayer features text that appears on the screen that either reads "Player 1 is now controlling the neck" or "Player 2 is now controlling the neck".
+Working towards actually proper feedback for when a switch is going to happen will be very important.
+Something I'm looking into this week is creating a visual effect to show which player is controlling which part.
+For example, player one will highlight whichever part they're controlling in red while player two highlights things in blue.
+I believe this task can be accomplished via a shader that either simply draws outlines or duplicates the vertices of the model, increases their size, and inverts them (essentially also creating an outline).
+Either way, this is a challenge I'll be looking into in the coming week.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Another potential improvement we've gotten is a bar that shows the time until the controls swap.
+With this and other changes, I hope to see if the multiplayer mode is actually fun to play and thus worth pursuing further.

 ---
 ---